 Tuition/Fee Adjustment Policy Course Drop Or Semester Withdrawal

 To receive an adjustment for a course drop, the student must first officially drop the course.
 See Course Drop procedure or Registrar for details on officially dropping a course.
 To receive an adjustment for a semester withdrawal, the student must first officially withdraw from all courses.
 Students will not be charged any tuition or refundable fees (lab, technology support and telecourse) for courses dropped during the first week of the session.
 Students will be responsible for 50% of the assessed tuition and refundable fees for courses dropped during the second week of the session.
 After the second week, any courses dropped are not refundable.
-The following fees are non-refundable: application, registration, late registration, student services, credit by examination, and evaluation of work experience.
+The following fees are non-refundable: registration, late registration, student services, credit by examination, and evaluation of work experience.
 The official drop/add/withdrawal period for each session is listed on the academic calendar.